VisionLearningGroup/taskcv-2017-public/classification/model/ADDA/README.md

 This code is a fork from this repo: https://github.com/erictzeng/adda/

+Note that we did not tune parameters of ADDA adaptation for synthetic-to-real adaptation, so the source model performance is relatively high when one uses VGG16 pre-trained on Imagenet, but adaptation performance might quite low out of the box.
+You are encouraged to edit hyper parameters and the code to improve adaptation performance.

 ## Getting started

 This code requires Python 3, and is implemented in Tensorflow.